 What else the survey revealed

-The findings of my survey also revealed that Chinese students are interested in discussing the differences between Western and Chinese culture, news items and English myths and legends.
+The findings of my survey also revealed that Chinese university students are interested in discussing the differences between Western and Chinese culture, news items and English myths and legends.

 There are hundreds of cultural topics to choose from, such as movies, songs, fiction, actors, singers, customs, manners, traditional costume, and food.

 They say that a picture is worth a thousand words so displaying colorful photos and telling stories or gossip about celebrities will all help to engage your students.

 Playing games, getting the students to act out their favorite stories and movies and giving students various problem-solving activities would also help to engage your students.

 Another solution to this problem would be to use student-led teaching as a teaching method.

 Instead of telling your university students about an aspect of Western culture for instance, get them to research it themselves and then give a presentation in class about their topic.

 Students feel a sense of pride when they teach and your class will also enjoy the lesson a lot more when taught by their peers.

 The bottom line is that students are very powerful in China.
 To be a successful teacher in China, one needs to think like a businessman and not like an educator.